 Favorite Foods- I really like spicy food.
 I like growing a garden and making salsa. (mild, medium, hot, and venom-every part of your body burn hot).
 I have a garden at my house and a huge one that I do with Mr. Peterman where we grow just about everything you can think of.
 My friends and family really like my salsa, so I have to make a lot of it.
-This year I had about 90 tomato plants planted and broke my record and made 255 jars.
+We usually make over 200 jars.
 I also love chocolate chip cookies, or brownies.
 I'm not a big cake or pie fan.
 My wife always has to have a supply of chocolate chip cookies in the freezer for me!
 I also love barbecue or anything grilled or smoked.
 Any type of meat is 10 times better on the grill!

 Golfing- I really like golfing and used to be very good at it.
 My problem now is that I don’t get out very often to play.
 I used to play 3-4 times a week, but now I am lucky if I get out 3-4 times a year!